MatuaDoc/OnslowCollege.github.io/13dtc/programming/shop.md

 ## Object-oriented programming

-You should create classes for the following aspects of the program:
+Here are some ideas for classes you could include in your program:

 - **Product**: contains the information about the product
 - **ProductCategory**: contains the products by category
+- **Stock**: contains which products/categories are available
-- **Order**: contains the contents of the order
+- **Order**: contains the contents of each order

+These are not **mandatory**, just suggestions!

 Remember to create relevant properties, setters, and methods.